-Example timescales: Standards for "managed disposal site": Example timescales: All municipalities with population over 20,000 at previous census (2011)) required to achieve standards of "management disposal site" by April 2020.
-All other municipalities (i.e. less than 20,000 at 2011 census) required to achieve standards of "management disposal site" by December 2020.
-All populated areas under Regional Councils (i.e. specify a population?) required to achieve standards of "management disposal site" by December 2022.
-Standards for "managed disposal site": No open burning of waste.
-Cover material applied weekly (i.e. weekly use of bulldozer) Operator present at site during day.
-Site fenced.
-Security at site at night.
-Waste pickers organised (e.g. into groups with financial incentives).
-Internal fenced area for trenching selected hazardous waste (if approved by MET).
-Ongoing implementation of specific actions identified by the desk-based assessment of potential impacts on water resources (in Step 1).
-Reporting on solid waste management by the municipality to MET.
+- All municipalities with population over 20,000 at previous census (2011)) required to achieve standards of "management disposal site" by April 2021. - All other municipalities (i.e. less than 20,000 at 2011 census) required to achieve standards of "management disposal site" by December 2021. - All populated areas under Regional Councils required to achieve standards of "management disposal site" by December 2022.

+Standards for "managed disposal site":

+- No open burning of waste. - Cover material applied weekly (i.e. weekly use of bulldozer). - Operator present at site during day. - Site fenced. - Security at site at night. - Waste pickers organised (e.g. into groups with financial incentives). - Internal fenced area for trenching selected hazardous waste (if approved by MET). - Ongoing implementation of specific actions identified in the desk-based assessment of potential impacts on water resources (in Step 1), in collaboration with the Ministry of Agriculture, Water and Forestry. - Reporting on solid waste management by the municipality to MET.